 Our main objectives are too;

 - encourage young people to ride and learn to enjoy all kinds of sport connected with horses and riding

-provide instruction on riding and horsemanship and to instil in members proper animal care
+- provide instruction on riding and horsemanship and to instil in members proper animal care

-promote the highest ideals of sportsmanship, citizenship and loyalty, thereby cultivating strength of character and self discipline
+- promote the highest ideals of sportsmanship, citizenship and loyalty, thereby cultivating strength of character and self discipline

-The Pony Club Association of New South Wales is the controlling body for Pony Clubs in New South Wales where young people can ride and learn all disciplines of equestrian sports.
+- The Pony Club Association of New South Wales is the controlling body for Pony Clubs in New South Wales where young people can ride and learn all disciplines of equestrian sports.

-The Association co-ordinates, develops and promotes Pony Club in New South Wales.
+- The Association co-ordinates, develops and promotes Pony Club in New South Wales.

-The Association is committed to providing a high standard of instruction for its members.
+- The Association is committed to providing a high standard of instruction for its members.

-The Association aims to instruct all juniors to at least 'C' Certificate standard.
+- The Association aims to instruct all juniors to at least 'C' Certificate standard.
 Those who wish to progress further are encouraged with further instruction, facilities and competition.

-It is the intention of this body to represent its Clubs' interests to the State Government, Pony Club Australia and other Equestrian and affiliated bodies.
+- It is the intention of this body to represent its Clubs' interests to the State Government, Pony Club Australia and other Equestrian and affiliated bodies.

-Instructors Schools are held at regular intervals at a Club, Zone and State level.
-The aim of the schools is to educate instructors and potential instructors to give them an opportunity to gain or improve their qualifications for instruction at Pony Clubs.
+These schools are designed to educate potential instructors to give them an opportunity to gain or improve their qualifications for instruction at Pony Clubs.
 Pony Club NSW has now embraced the National Coaching Accreditation Scheme (NCAS).
 NCAS, an initiative of the Australian Sports Commission (ASC), is a progressive coach education program.

 Competitions are held at a Club, Zone, State, National and International level.
-Pony Club NSW holds 9 state championships a year.
+Pony Club NSW holds nine state championships a year.
 While a number of clubs and zones also have regular competitions on an annual basis.